sahlamina/synchronising_vm_with_os/README.md

 ```

 - this line of code says it would like to add the file "app" from my machine to the vm
-- we destroyed our vm from yesterday, started up a new one and used a zip file downloaded from Shahruk
+- we destroyed our vm from yesterday, started up a new one and used a zip file downloaded from Shahrukh

 the app file did not appear so I used the